Fraternity & Sorority Life

 Dating back to 1854, Franklin & Marshall College's (F&M's) fraternity and sorority communities have a long-standing legacy of developing students holistically across their founding principles that foster leadership, service, scholarship, integrity, and friendship, and fostering lifelong friendships and generational affinities.

-The Office of Fraternity & Sorority Life collaborates with and supports students, alumni, faculty, staff, parents, and other stakeholders invested in Greek life at F&M, facilitating engaging educational, cultural, and leadership development programs.
+The Fraternity and Sorority Life (FSL) staff collaborates with and supports students, alumni, faculty, staff, and parents by facilitating engaging educational, cultural, and leadership development programs.

 Formally Recognized Chapters

 F&M is proud to support several recognized sororities and fraternities.

 - Chi Omega, Phi Lambda Chapter

 Est. December 7, 2014

 - Delta Sigma Theta, Inc., Lambda Gamma Chapter

 - Phi Kappa Sigma, Zeta Chapter